 Throughout the week, there will be many other events and activities as part of the festival.
-One of those is the Festival of Colours on Friday 22 March at the Manawatū Riverside Park.
+One of those is the Festival of Colours on Friday 6 March at Hardie Street Reserve.
 It is a student-friendly event inspired by India’s Holi Festival.

 Palmerston North City Council funds and organises this event in association with the Manawatū Multicultural Council.